-Entrants must be 30 or under on 31 December 2017, and demonstrate that they have the potential to become an outstanding marketing leader.
-Shortlisted candidates will be required to make a presentation to the judging panel in London, in April 2018.
-The winner will receive a free place (value £9K) on the Society’s Marketing Leaders Programme, run in association with Brand Learning, in 2019.
+Entrants must be 30 or under on 31 December in the year that they are entering - and demonstrate that they have the potential to become an outstanding marketing leader.
+Shortlisted candidates will be required to make a presentation to the judging panel in London.
+The winner will receive a free place (value £9K) on the Society’s Marketing Leaders Programme, run in association with Brand Learning.

 Entrants should submit: